Posted on

 The statute of limitations in a survival claim is two years.
 The two-year time period to sue the responsible party “accrues” (starts running) on the date of death.

 California’s “one action rule” requires that all the heirs of a wrongful death victim join together to bring a single wrongful death lawsuit.
-The purpose of this rule is to prevent multiple lawsuits against the same defendant and to promote judicial efficiency.
+This rule aims to prevent multiple lawsuits against the same defendant and promote judicial efficiency.

 [1] California Code of Civil Procedure 335.1 CCP.